vidjil/vidjil/doc/user.md

 Whenever the e-value is too large, a warning sign will be shown next to the clonotype, instead of the info icon.

-# How to work with primers ?
+# How to work with primers?

-On the client, we offer the possibilty to select a predefined set of primers and to estimate their position on the read.
+## Displaying primers

+Library preparatio may involve some [usual sets of primers](locus.md).
+To display the primers,
-To compute these positions, you should click on menu ``settings -> primer set for interpolated length`` and select the expected primers set.
+select such a primer set with ``settings -> primer set for interpolated length``.
-The computation of these position is done on your computer, is heavy and can take some times if a large amount of clonotype/samples is opened.
-This function is resilent to degenerated sequence of primers.

-This is compatible even if the primer is not included on the clonotype sequence and allow to make some observation as a classical genescan like view.
-To do that, we estimate the position based on the germline sequence.

-## How to know which primer is founded on the sequence ?

-To know which primer is founded, open the clone information panel.
-If primers is founded on 5'/3' position, a specific line will be present.
+This aligns the clonotype sequences against the selected primer set.
+Retrieving the positions may take a few seconds when many clonotypes and/or samples are opened.
+It works even with degenerated sequences.

+Primers are then displayed
-This line don't indicate if the primer is present or estimated on the sequence.
+- on the clone information panel (line 'XXX', not indicating if the primer is present or estimated on the sequence)

-## How to find primers sequences on clonotype ?

-To do this, go to `☰ sequences features` menu and select `Primers` entrie.

-If computed primer is present in the sequence, it will be added as an underlighted sequence.

-## How to remove them to don't impact analysis ?
+- on the sequence aligner (`☰ Sequences features` > `Primers`)

+Moreover, when one or both primers are not found in the clonotype sequence, their position will nevertheless be estimed "outside" of the read, based on the germline sequence (but this is not displayed).
+This will allow to estimate an `interpolated length` for such clonotypes, that is plot in a Genescan-like view (preset XXX).

+## Removing primers before external analysis

-As said previously, presence of primers sequence can modify some observation, as the hypermutation rate.
+As they are (mostly) conserved across reads, primers can bias some analyses such as the hypermutation rate.
-If primers sequence are present on the read, we offer the possibilty to trim them before sending them to external tools.
+They can be removed before sending the sequence to external tools (IMGT/V-Quest, IgBlast, Blast, or AssignSubset).

-To do this, you should have previously select a primer set, open the settings menu and change the `Trimming primers for external tools` checkbox state.
+You should have previously select a primer set, open the settings menu, select `Trimming primers for external tools`.

-From that point, if you make an analysis by an external tool, the sequence shared will be trimmed at primers positions, even if only one primer is found.
+The sequences sent for external analysis will then be trimmed at primers positions, even if only one primer was found.

 # How can I have further support or help on a specific sample or on some sequences?